rwslinkman/awesome/awesome/README.md

 How to use
 ----------
-Awesome can be used in XML.
+AndroidAwesome can be used in XML.
 You can use a ButtonAwesome or a TextAwesome

 ```
 <nl.rwslinkman.awesome.ButtonAwesome